 Customization also affects the selling price.
 Check out the options and prices at Evans Cycles, where they are available from £1,275 to £1,995 (1,466 – 2,295 euro).

 If you want a folding bike that is good for a lot of uses and terrains, then the Rad Power RadMini is probably your best bet.
-It’s simultaneously an electric-assist bike, a cargo bike, and a folding bike, with 4in-wide tyres that will take you over just about any terrain.
+It’s simultaneously an electric folding bike and a cargo bike, with 4in-wide tyres that will take you over just about any terrain.

 It’s great for going through woods and ideal for RV lovers to use around the campsite.
 This Class 2 e-bike top goes up to 20 mph (32 kph) and offers both pedal assist and a throttle.